 There’s even a hint of hailstones in today’s rain.

-You need to have risen up from ponds brimming with lotuses
+You need to rise deep from ponds brimming with lotuses

-To the clouds to spray down at will, lustily
+form clouds that spray down at will, lustily.

 But to be truly tropical you

 spawned in hunger.

 You need to have it in your belly.

 Thank you for the feature @asianbooksblog! #memoir #genetics #love #TheWholeKahani @Waterstones @GreatOrmondSt https://t.co/bKiGuU6NyC